 Lines to take for Brussels discussion of JD15.
 References made to Rod Lyne's note of 10 December (below)

-Record of discussion of JD15 from 1130-1400.
+Record of discussion of JD15 at 1130-1400.
 Roderic Lyne "vs" Martin Mansergh, Noel Dorr and Seán Ó hUiginn.
-Outline of decisions taken on pending amendments and further amendments made by both sides.
+Outline of paragraphs agreed and amendments made

-Record of discussion of JD15 from 1130-1400.
+Record of discussion of JD15 at 1130-1400.
 Roderic Lyne "vs" Martin Mansergh, Noel Dorr and Seán Ó hUiginn.
-Outline of decisions taken on pending amendments and further amendments made by both sides.
+Outline of paragraphs agreed and amendments made

 Faded note that records a meeting involving delegations from both the British and Irish Government.
 They debated changes to the Joint Declaration draft 15 closely and specifically.
 Includes some written ticks.